bak-libra26/note-relay/README.md

 # NoteRelay Obsidian Community Plugin

-**NoteRelay** is an unofficial, community-developed plugin for Obsidian that syncs your notes with a remote server.
+**NoteRelay** is an **UNOFFICIAL**, community-developed plugin for Obsidian that syncs your notes with a remote server.
 Configure your server and authentication settings, and your notes will automatically upload when modified.

 > **Disclaimer:**
-> This is **NOT** the official sync service provided by Obsidian.
+> This is **NOT** the official sync service provided by Obsidian, nor is it affiliated with or endorsed by the Obsidian team.
 Use at your own risk and always keep backups.

 **Features:**

 - Automatic upload of notes to your server
 - Customizable server URL and authentication
 - Supports Basic Auth and Token-based authentication in the request header